Coronavirus: Austrians celebrate cafe culture, but remain wary | DW | 18.05.2020

 Will it last?

 It's a city renowned for its cafe culture and extravagant cakes, and the traditional coffee houses of Vienna's old center are typically packed with tourists.
-At the historic Cafe Central this weekend however, the usual queues were non-existent.
+But this weekend at the historic Cafe Central, the usual queues were non-existent.

 Vienna-born Pia McBean was visiting the cafe for the first time.
 "It's actually nice to be able to go to places you normally couldn't get into because they always full," she says.
 "And it's great to catch up with people in person again."